 Some adults may not even be aware that they already have scoliosis until they start to feel symptoms like numbness, difficulty in walking, and uneven shoulders, among others.
 If you are experiencing such symptoms, know that scoliosis can be controlled with regular exercise and a healthy lifestyle.
 Surgery is not always an option to treat adult scoliosis and may only be considered when the patient experiences pain with incapacitating symptoms.

 Structural scoliosis – this is considered as the more serious type because it does not straighten on its own and may also lead to more deformity in the spine.
 The spine’s structure is affected, and if left untreated, it will become permanent.

 Non-structural scoliosis – also known as functional scoliosis, this type does not affect the structure of the spine.

-Know that many adults who are suffering from scoliosis actually had them from a younger age.
-Adults may develop scoliosis because the bones in their spine become weaker and can get easily damaged as they age.
+Adult scoliosis causes include those who developed it at a younger age.
+Adults may notice the scoliosis because the bones in their spine become weaker and can get easily damaged as they age.
 Most often, the first symptom you feel when you have scoliosis as you age is back pain.
 However, in some cases, the presence of pain is minimal.
 Below are several other symptoms of scoliosis:

 - Height loss